'Bounce back Rishabh' - R Ashwin, Virender Sehwag & others pray for Pant's speedy recovery

 The likes of R Ashwin, Virender Sehwag, Ricky Ponting, Anil Kumble and many others reacted to Rishabh Pant's accident and prayed for his speedy recovery.
 Here are some reactions on Twitter:

-On Friday (December 30), India woke up to devastating news with Rishabh Pant, Team India star keeper-batter, meeting with a serious accident.
+On Friday (December 30), India woke up to the devastating news of Rishabh Pant, Team India star keeper-batter, being injured in a serious accident.
 This happened when the swashbuckling batter was returning to Delhi from Uttarakhand.
 His car collided with a divider and caught fire.
-As per reports and several pictures that have gone viral on social media platforms, the 25-year-old has suffered multiple burn injuries.
-He, however, is not in a serious condition and has been shifted to the Max hospital, Dehradun.
+As per reports and several pictures that have gone viral on social media platforms, the 25-year-old suffered multiple burn injuries.
+He has been shifted to the Max hospital, Dehradun.

 The accident occurred in the early hours of Friday when Pant was returning to Delhi.
 He was driving his Mercedes when the accident happened on the Narsan border of Roorkee near Hammadpur Jhal.
 As a result, wishes have been pouring in from all corners for the superstar cricketer after pictures of his horrific car accident went viral.
 The likes of R Ashwin, Virender Sehwag, Ricky Ponting, Anil Kumble and many others reacted to Pant's accident and prayed for his speedy recovery.
 Here are some reactions on Twitter: